Remembering an Unlikely Teacher

 We generally think of human deaths as automatically more upsetting than the loss of an animal.
 Indeed, there will no doubt be those who will scoff ‘It’s just a cat!’ and in one fell swoop demonstrate everything wrong with humankind.
 Earlier this year, my Nan passed away after a long battle with Alzheimer’s.
 Here, I must confess that bearing witness to Alfie parting this world was more heart-breaking to me than even the loss of an elderly family member.
 Not that I didn’t love my Nan, of course I did, but I had prepared myself for her departure.
 She had been ill for years and there’s much to be said for preparing yourself for the inevitable.
 It’s like the difference between stopping and not stopping a fall in time.
 To be sure, the former can still be painful, but it’s never likely to hurt as much as landing face first on the solid ground.

-I remember the night before Alfie’s passing, hearing a faint thud in the hallway.
+I remember hearing a faint thud in the hallway the night before Alfie’s passing.
 I went downstairs to investigate the noise and there he was, lying beside a box he’d tipped over, too exhausted to turf everything out and have a snoop inside, as he always liked to do.
-I tidied the box and sat by him in the hallway, gently stroking him, part smiling, part heartbroken – it was to be one last act of Alfie.
+I tidied the box and sat by him in the hallway, gently stroking him, part smiling, part heartbroken — it was to be one last act of Alfie.

 The following evening bearing witness to Alfie’s passing felt like life face-planting me on the cold hard concrete — his final act as a teacher.
 R.I.P